ai-mindset/weePoC/README.md

 ---

-[^1]: "_Our main contribution is a thorough evaluation of networks of increasing depth using an architecture with very small (3×3) convolution filters, which shows that a significant improvement on the  prior-art configurations can  be  achieved by  pushing the  depth to  16–19 weight layers._"
+<a name="vgg">1</a>: "_Our main contribution is a thorough evaluation of networks of increasing depth using an architecture with very small (3×3) convolution filters, which shows that a significant improvement on the  prior-art configurations can  be  achieved by  pushing the  depth to  16–19 weight layers._"

 ![load photo|10%](./spacex.jpg)
 After loading this ☝️ SpaceX launcher, here is what different pre-trained convolutional neural networks recognise
 ```